Troubleshoot machines

 Note:

-The RDS license health status for machines under grace period with valid license displays a License available message in green.
-Renew your license before they expire.
+The Microsoft RDS license health status for machines under grace period with valid license displays a License available message in green.
+Renew your licenses before they expire.

 For warning and error messages, hover over the info icon to view additional information as given in the following table.